Nijenhuis operator in contact homology and descendant recursion in symplectic field theory: Abstract

 \section{Abstract}

 In this paper we investigate the algebraic structure related to a new type of correlator associated to the moduli spaces of $S^1$-parametrized curves in contact homology and rational symplectic field theory.
-Such correlators are the natural generalization of the non-equivariant linearized contact homology differential (after Bourgeois-Oancea) and give rise to an invariant Nijenhuis (or hereditary) operator (\`a la Magri-Fuchsteiner) in contact homology which recovers the descendant theory from the primaries.
-We also show how such structure generalizes to the full SFT Poisson homology algebra to a (graded symmetric) bivector.
+Such correlators are the natural generalization of the non-equivariant linearized contact homology differential (after Bourgeois-Oancea) and give rise to an invariant Nijenhuis (or hereditary) operator (\`a la Magri-Fuchssteiner) in contact homology which recovers the descendant theory from the primaries.
+We also sketch how such structure generalizes to the full SFT Poisson homology algebra to a (graded symmetric) bivector.
 The descendant hamiltonians satisfy to recursion relations, analogous to bihamiltonian recursion, with respect to the pair formed by the natural Poisson structure in SFT and such bivector.
+In case the target manifold is the product stable Hamiltonian structure $S^1\times M$, with $M$ a symplectic manifold, the recursion coincides with genus $0$ topological recursion relations in the Gromov-Witten theory of $M$.